MiddleSchoolStudent/BotBrowser/profiles/README.md

 node encryptProfile.js
 ```

-I do not provide PrivateKey, please contact me if the Profile has expired, and I will consider whether to provide you with the new Profile for your purposes:
+I don't provide the private key to generate the Profile, if you need more Profiles, please contact me, I have over 200k browser fingerprints of real users.

 middleschoolstudent@mail.ru

 ## Features